zhumingpassional/RLSolver/README.md

 ## Results for Graph Maxcut

 In the following experiments, we used GPU during training by default.
 The best-known results are labled in bold.
+The "obj bound" is the bound of the objective value, which is calculated by Gurobi, and any solution can not exceed this value.

 1) Instance-wise (Gset)